Edsall II (DE-129)

 (DE-129: displacement 1,200; length 306'; beam 36'7"; draft 8'7"; speed 21 knots; complement 186; armament 3 3-inch, 3 21-inch torpedo tubes, 8 depth charge projectors, 1 depth charge projector (Hedgehog), 2 depth charge tracks; class Edsall)

-The second Edsall (DE-129) was launched 1 November 1942 by Consolidated Steel Corp., Orange, Tex.; sponsored by Mrs. Bessie Edsall Bracey (see DD-219); and commissioned 10 April 1943, Lieutenant Commander E. C. Woodward in command.
+The second Edsall (DE-129) was laid down on 2 July 1942 at Orange, Texas, by Consolidated Steel Corp.; launched on 1 November 1942; sponsored by Mrs. Bessie Edsall Bracey, sister of Seaman Edsall; and commissioned on 10 April 1943, Lt.
+Cmdr.
+Edward C. Woodward in command.

 Edsall was schoolship at Norfolk, 20 June to 6 August 1943, for precommissioning crews of escort vessels, then at Miami with the Submarine Chaser Training Center.
 In March 1944 she joined a tanker convoy at Galveston, assigned to Escort Division 59, whose flagship she became 24 March.
 Edsall continued escort duty from the Gulf to New York and Norfolk and with one convoy to Argentia.
 In May she sailed to Bermuda for antisubmarine warfare tests using a captured Italian submarine.

-Edsall sailed for the Pacific 24 June 1945 but the war ended while she was training at Pearl Harbor, and she returned East.
-She was placed out of commission in reserve at Green Cove Springs, Fla., 11 June 1946.
+Edsall sailed for the Pacific on 24 June 1945 but the war ended while she was training at Pearl Harbor, Territory of Hawaii, and she returned east.
+She was placed out of commission in reserve at Green Cove Springs, Fla., on 11 June 1946.